-Erlanger, KY - Temperatures will be close to zero later this week.
-Frigid weather can cause real problems for homeowners, especially when the temperature dips into the single digits or colder.
+Erlanger, KY - Frigid weather can cause real problems for homeowners, especially when the temperature dips into the single digits or colder.
 The Northern Kentucky Water District (NKWD) has information to help area homeowners prepare for the freezing winter temperatures and prevent costly plumbing repairs.

-"Taking a few preventative steps to weatherproof your home against the cold will help protect your indoor plumbing against the threat of breaks, plus it will pay dividends on energy bills in the winter," said Richard Harrison, NKWD V.P. of Engineering and Distribution.
+"Taking a few preventative steps to weatherproof your home against the cold will help protect your indoor plumbing against the threat of breaks, plus it will pay dividends on energy bills in the winter," said Jack Bragg, NKWD V.P. of Finance and Support Services.
 "It makes sense that homeowners should take every precaution to winterize their property and perform preventative maintenance to indoor plumbing."